Linh0704/certificate_preparation/azure/Fabric.md

 Spark uses a "divide and conquer" approach to processing large volumes of data quickly by distributing the work across multiple computers

-In Microsoft Fabric, each workspace is assigned a Spark cluster.
-An administrator can manage settings for the Spark cluster in the Data Engineering/Science section of the workspace settings.\
+In Microsoft Fabric, each **workspace** is assigned a **Spark cluster**.
+An administrator can manage settings for the Spark cluster in the Data Engineering/Science section of the workspace settings.

 - Node Family: The type of virtual machines used for the Spark cluster nodes.
 Memory optimized nodes provide optimal performance.
 - Runtime version: The version of Spark (and dependent subcomponents) to be run on the cluster.
 - Spark Properties: Spark-specific settings that you want to enable or override in your cluster.

 Spark Notebook